 What exactly does a creative director do?

-What skills do you need?
+What skills do you need as a creative director?

-You also need knowledge of art history, design history, pop culture and counterculture, says Nick Ace, creative director at Collins, a brand consultancy in New York.
-“You have to keep up on art, technology, politics and social issues,” he says.
+Nick Ace, creative director at Collins, a brand consultancy in New York, says you also need knowledge of art history, design history, pop culture, and counterculture.
+You have to keep up with art, technology, politics, and social issues.
 “Everything can be relevant if you allow it to be.”